rehierl/node-tree-outliner/2-0-core-design/4-0-last-nodes.md

 node has with regards to its first node.

 Note that this already indicates, that a completely generic definition can not exist.
-That is, because the definition of a section's last node, with regards to its first node, builds upon the existence of a first node.
+That is because the definition of a section's last node, with regards to its first node, builds upon the existence of a first node.

 Note that all sections have to be closed, or otherwise their contents would